rehierl/node-tree-outliner/1-2-2-hierarchy-of-trees/_todo.md

 <!-- ======================================================================= -->
 # TODO - hierarchy of trees

+**TODO** -
-disjoint == incomparable in order theory
-- complement graph of a tree
+disjoint eq. incomparable in order theory? - complement graph of a tree -
-- issue: disjoint has no orientation
-- i.e. disjoint will drop information
-- siblings are disjoint and incomparable
+issue: disjoint has no orientation - i.e. disjoint will drop information - siblings are disjoint and incomparable -

-**TODO** - lookup HTML's "well formed" rule
+**TODO** -
-- then define "a well formed setup"
+lookup HTML's "well formed" rule - then define "a well formed setup" -